-Why schema matters when nobody clicks anymore
+Why this matters when nobody clicks anymore

-- Phone number — in E.164 format (+1-403-555-0199).
-The tool formats it for you.
+- Phone number — in clean

 <script type="application/ld+json">